Name

 Description

-The check_boxesb (blue side) and check_boxes (red side) tasks allow you to define interactively the list of box coordinates required by the xboxb and xbox program for slitmask alignment, and to verify visually that existing coordinates match up with their respective boxes.
-The programs apply the same shifts to the coordinates, and hence prevents confusion caused by the change in coordinates between IRAF and FIGDISP coordinates.
+The check_boxes and do_check_boxes tasks have you interactively define the list of box coordinates required by the do_lbox and lbox routines for slitmask alignment, and to verify visually that existing coordinates match up with their respective boxes.

 After launching the routine: